Elaeagnus angustifolia

 - Very strong vinegar can be applied over cut stumps to slow growing process.

-- Remove seedling early, make sure all the roots are removed as well
+- Remove seedling early, ensuring all the roots are removed as well

 Biological